josephrexme/josephrex.me/_posts/2014-11-28-things-you-can-do-with-mathml.md

 <div class="update">
   <h4>
-    Update &#8211; 14/12/2014
+    Update - 14/12/2014
   </h4>

   <p>
-    When I said some sites assume that you can&#8217;t use mathML and prevent usage on non-gecko browsers, I&#8217;ve majorly had <a href="http://fred-wang.github.io/MozSummitMathML/index.html" target="_blank">this Fred Wang&#8217;s presentation</a> in mind.
+    When I said some sites assume that you can't use mathML and prevent usage on non-gecko browsers, I've majorly had <a href="http://fred-wang.github.io/MozSummitMathML/index.html" target="_blank">this Fred Wang's presentation</a> in mind.
 I got an email from Fred making me understand why that was necessary.
 Here it is:
   </p>

   <blockquote>